 The Chase Ink Business Preferred has no foreign transaction fees, so it’s an ideal card for purchases abroad.

-- Points can be redeemed for 1.25 cents each towards the cost of a travel purchase through the Ultimate Rewards website
+- Points can be redeemed for 1.25 cents each toward the cost of a travel purchase through the Chase Ultimate Rewards Travel Portal

 - Points can be transferred at a 1:1 ratio to over a dozen airline and hotel partners

 The Ultimate Rewards airline and hotel partners include the following: